bmmpxf/QGIS-Documentation/source/docs/training_manual/vector_classification/label_tool.rst

 .. image:: /static/training_manual/labels/final_street_labels.png
    :align: center

-As you can see, this hides a lot of the labels that were previously visible, because of the difficulty of making some of them follow twisting street lines and still be legible.
-You can decide which of these options to use, depending on what you think seems more useful or what looks better.
+As you can see, this hides a lot of the labels that were previously visible because of the difficulty of making some of them follow twisting street lines and still be legible.
+You can decide which of these options to use depending on what you think seems more useful or what looks better.

 |hard| |FA| Data Defined Settings
 -------------------------------------------------------------------------------

-* Deactivate labeling for the :guilabel:`Streets` layer.
+* Deactivate labeling for the :guilabel:`roads` layer.
-* Reactivate labeling for the :guilabel:`Places` layer.
+* Show the :guilabel:`places` layer and reactivate labeling for it.
-* Open the attribute table for :guilabel:`Places` via the |attributes| button.
+* Open the attribute table for :guilabel:`places` via the |attributes| button.

-It has one fields which is of interest to us now: :kbd:`place` which defines the type of urban area for each object.
+It has one field which is of interest to us now: :kbd:`place`, which defines the type of urban area for each object.
 We can use this data to influence the label styles.

 * Navigate to the :guilabel:`Text` panel in the :guilabel:`places`
   :guilabel:`Labels` panel.
+* In the :gulabel:`Style` area, look for the :guilabel:`I` for :guilabel:`Italic`,
-* In the :guilabel:`Italic` dropdown, select :kbd:`Edit...` to open the :guilabel:`Expression string builder`:
+  and next to it will be a dropdown.
+Select :kbd:`Edit...` to open the :guilabel:`Expression string builder`:

 .. image:: /static/training_manual/labels/expression_string_builder.png
    :align: center

-In the text input, type: :kbd:`"place"  =  'town'` and click :guilabel:`Ok`
+In the text input, type: :kbd:`"place"  =  'town'` and click :guilabel:`OK`
 twice:

 .. image:: /static/training_manual/labels/expression_builder_settings.png